awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-autoscaling-scheduledactions.md

 # Scheduled Auto Scaling actions<a name="environments-cfg-autoscaling-scheduledactions"></a>

-To optimize your environment's use of Amazon EC2 instances through predictable periods of peak traffic, configure your Auto Scaling group to change its instance count on a schedule\.
+To optimize your environment's use of Amazon EC2 instances through predictable periods of peak traffic, configure your Amazon EC2 Auto Scaling group to change its instance count on a schedule\.
 You can configure your environment with a recurring action to scale up each day in the morning, and scale down at night when traffic is low\.
 For example, if you have a marketing event that will drive traffic to your site for a limited period of time, you can schedule a one\-time event to scale up when it starts, and another to scale down when it ends\.

 You can define up to 120 active scheduled actions per environment\.
 Elastic Beanstalk also retains up to 150 expired scheduled actions, which you can reuse by updating their settings\.